 There are quite a few Christmas Markets on throughout France but Amiens was my first choice because it’s not quite as touristy and expensive as other places such as Lille.
 The town is just as quaint and authentic as others, both during the festive period and the rest of the year.

 There are many historical buildings throughout the city with some incredible architecture, especially the pinnacle centrepiece – The Cathedral Basillica.
 The intricate detail of the building is another level of architecture, brought to life at night with a light show projected onto the building.
-It happens year round and throughout the Christmas Markets.
+It happens year round and throughout the French Christmas Markets.